Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 }
 ```

-In case the APIService instance is already linked to an asset prior to add the access request definition, you have to create a new release of the asset and a new release of the product to take the modification into consideration in the Marketplace.
+If the APIService instance is already linked to an asset prior to adding the access request definition, you must create a new release of the asset and a new release of the product to take the modification into consideration in the Marketplace.

 Otherwise, create an asset based on this service and then a product.
-Publish the product to the marketplace.

-Now that the product is published to a Marketplace, you can subscribe to it to get an active subscription.
+You will be able to see the purpose selector once you publish the product to the marketplace, subscribe to it to get an active subscription, and then request access.

-Once the subscription is active, you can request access.
-You should be able to see the purpose selector:

 ![Access Request screen](/Images/central/integrate_with_central/AccessRequestDefinition.png)

 ## Customize credential request screen

-To customize the credential request screen, you will need an CredentialRequestDefinition.
-This object will contain the screen definition of the information required to provision access to a Service and the output the provider want to return to his consumer.
-This object is scope per environment meaning if you have multiple environment, you will need to duplicate the access request definition for each individual environment.
+To customize the credential request screen, you need a `CredentialRequestDefinition`.
+This object will contain the screen definition of the information required to provision access to a Service and the output the provider wants to return to his consumer.
+This object is scoped per environment, meaning that if you have multiple environments, you must duplicate the access request definition for each individual environment.

 Name of the object: **CredentialRequestDefinition**